Shaurya-Aggarwal07/Skill-Swap/README.md

 # Skill Swap Platform

 A comprehensive web application that enables users to list their skills and request others in return.
-Built with React, Node.js, Express, and SQLite.
+Built with React, Node.js, Express, and MongoDB.

 ## Features